thiippal/logo-corpus/README.md

   1. Open the Terminal application

-  2. Create a Python 3 virtual environment named `logocorp` by entering the following command: `python3 -m venv ~/logocorp`
+  2. Create a Python 3 virtual environment named `logocorp` by entering the following command: `python3 -m venv ~/logocorp`.
+Activate the virtual environment with the following command: `source ~/logocorp/bin/activate`.

   3. Clone this repository from GitHub by entering the following command: `git clone https://github.com/thiippal/logo-corpus.git`.
 This clones the repository into a directory named `logo-corpus`.
 Use the command `cd logo-corpus` to change into the directory.